Korg is known for its affordable digital pianos and keyboards with great quality and contemporary design.

-Right from the start, I’d like to point out that the PX-160 offers much more features than the Korg keyboard, which includes an onboard MIDI recorder, playback capability, 50 preset songs (for listening/practice), Duo and Dual Modes, USB type B port.
+Right from the start, I’d like to point out that the PX-160 offers a lot more features than the Korg, including an onboard MIDI recorder, playback capability, 50 preset songs (for listening/practice), Duo and Dual Modes, USB type B port.

-But not just that, the PX-160 offers 10 more instrument sounds and a hammer action keyboard, which unlike Korg’s keyboard has synthetic Ivory & Ebony keytops and uses triple sensor detection system.
+But not just that, the PX-160 offers 10 more instrument sounds and a hammer-action keyboard, which unlike Korg’s keyboard has synthetic Ivory & Ebony keytops and uses a triple sensor detection system.

 On the contrary, the Korg B1 has slightly more powerful speakers (18W vs 16W in the PX-160) and comes with a better quality sustain pedal.

-To my taste the PX-160 sounds a bit brighter and fuller, while the B1 performs better on the low end.
+To my taste, the PX-160 sounds a bit brighter and fuller, while the B1 performs better in the low end.

 Unfortunately, there is no video with a sound comparison that I could find.